oath2order/MBTA-Station-Tracker/README.md

-This is a modification of of a program that tracks the position of train movements for the MBTA.
+This is a modification of a program that tracks the position of train movements for the MBTA.
 I have added a feature that tracks stops for all lines, and advises of when the next train will arrive at a given stop.

 To Do:
 -Add Alerts for any stations that are currently shut down